 In the course of its operations, the Group is exposed to currency risk arising from tenders submitted in foreign currency, awarded contracts and any future cash out transactions denominated in foreign currency.
-The main currency triggering a significant exposure as of 31 March 2019 is the US dollar and Polish Zloty.
+The main currencies triggering a significant exposure as of 31 March 2020 are the US dollar and Canadian dollar.